x249/elections-blockchain/README.md

 - Increase involvement in democratic process due to easer availability (remote voting)
 - Potential for more direct democracy.

-> _Quoted from Towards the intelligent agents for blockchain e-voting systems_
+> _Quoted from Towards the intelligent agents for blockchain e-voting systems - Procedia Computer Science 141 (2018) 239-146_

 ## Features